Louis Lipsett: 3rd Canadian Division

-4th Division and death
+Death

-Through the rest of August, he was engaged in combat with the 3rd Canadian Division, but at the start of September Lieutenant General Arthur Currie, GOC Canadian Corps since June 1917, and Field Marshal Sir Douglas Haig, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) in France and Belgium, arranged his transfer to the command of the British 4th Division in order that the Canadian Corps be entirely officered by Canadians.
+Through the rest of August, he was engaged in combat with the 3rd Canadian Division.
+However, at the start of September, Lieutenant General Currie, Byng's successor as GOC Canadian Corps since June 1917, and Field Marshal Sir Douglas Haig, commander-in-chief (C-in-C) of the British Expeditionary Force (BEF) on the Western Front, arranged his transfer to the command of the 4th Division of the BEF, taking over from Major General Torquil Matheson, in order that the Canadian Corps be entirely officered by Canadians.

 The grave of Major General Louis Lipsett.

 Although Lipsett was unhappy about the transfer, he acquiesced and took energetic command of the division during the Hundred Days Offensive.

 On 14 October 1918, whilst planning an assault at Saulzoir in France he was crawling along a bank overlooking the River Selle with several officers of his own staff and some of the 49th (West Riding) Division, when at about 3:15 in the afternoon the party was spotted and a German machine gun opened fire from across the river.
 The party went to ground but a single bullet struck Lipsett in the face.
 He was able to stagger back to his own lines but there collapsed from massive blood loss and never regained consciousness.

-He was the last British general to be killed in frontline action during the First World War.
-Lipsett was buried the following day in Quéant Communal Cemetery with his funeral attended by dozens of officers from the British and Canadian armies in France including Byng and Lipsett's close friend and corps commander, Currie.
+Aged forty-four, he was the last and youngest British general to be killed in frontline action during the First World War.
+Lipsett was buried the following day in Quéant Communal Cemetery with his funeral attended by dozens of officers from the British and Canadian forces in France including Byng and Lipsett's close friend and corps commander, Currie.
 The burial party was provided by the unit he had entered the war in command of, the 8th Battalion, C.E.F., and amongst the mourners was the Edward, the Prince of Wales.
-After the war he was posthumously awarded the Croix d'officier de la Legion d'honneur and the Croix de Guerre by the French government.
+After the war he was posthumously awarded the Officer of the Legion of Honour and the Croix de Guerre by the French government.
 The Imperial War Graves Commission headstone erected over Lipsett's grave bears the inscription: OUT OF THE STRESS OF THE DOING / INTO THE PEACE OF THE DONE.